thirdtruck/sweet-turnips/JOURNAL.md

 Let's put that `Cursor` where it belongs instead.

 So that refactoring wasn't too bad.
 That _did_ end up tying the cursor position update to the world advancement rate, though, so I'll have to fix that.

+Fix wasn't too bad!
+I realized that I could _resolve_ any outstanding events in the `World` on every `update` call even if I don't `tick` the internal world clock over.
+That let me preserve `CursorMoved` as a game event like any other.